 In order to determine a plan of action, we met with their Bom Negocio leadership team in Brazil to discuss a number of items:

 How long it has been taking to bring products to market,

 How important business decisions were being made: were they typically made based on evidence?
 Data?
 Opinion?

-From that information, we were able to plan out what a couple of sprints might look like in order to help employees and leadership understand the Lean Innovation process and increase the frequency of making decisions based on evidence.
+From that information, we were able to assess their current strategy and plan out what a couple of sprints might look like in order to help employees and leadership understand the Lean Innovation process and increase the frequency of making decisions based on evidence.